 I wrote in the Preface: "I am only the instrument of my brother.
-General Hieu's homepage is a self-expression."
-And in the Epilogue: Psychic Pen Phenomenon (1), I have briefly touched upon the psychic pen phenomenon that I have been experiencing while designing and constructing this homepage .
-At this present time, I would like to go further into detail about a few typical instances concerning this amazing psychic pen phenomenon (automatic writing is a more familiar term).
+General Hieu's homepage is self-expression."
+And in the Epilogue: Psychic Pen Phenomenon (1), I have briefly touched upon the psychic pen phenomenon that I have been experiencing while designing and constructing this homepage.
+At this present time, I would like to go further into detail about a few typical instances concerning this unusual psychic pen phenomenon (automatic writing is a more familiar term).

 The Front Page Photo.

-I obtained this photo not long prior to the time I started establishing General Hieu's homepage.
+I obtained this photo not long before the time I started establishing General Hieu's homepage.
 It fell into my hands under the following circumstances: Following the days Saigon fell into Communists' hands in May 1975, one of my cousins passed by my brother's house in the Chi Hoa Officers Housing Complex and saw the house was turned upside down with papers and photos littered all over the rooms.
 She took home a few photos.
-In the end of 1989, she escaped by boat and brought along with her this photo with the purpose of showing it to the immigration authority as proof that she was related to a Vietnamese officer and thus would be admitted into the United States.
+At the end of 1989, she escaped by boat and brought along with her this photo with the purpose of showing it to the immigration authority as proof that she was related to a Vietnamese officer and thus would be admitted into the United States.
 Once in the United States, she gave it to my father.
-In the beginning of July 1998, when I needed a photo to illustrate my article My Brother, General Hieu on the Internet, my father gave to me the only photo as a general of my brother in our family's possession at that time.
-This photo is quite appropriate to this homepage in that it includes all elements expressed in this homepage: military, intelligentsia, virtue, religion, American advisors, etc...
+At the beginning of July 1998, when I needed a photo to illustrate my article, My Brother, General Hieu, on the Internet, my father gave me the only photo as a general of my brother in our family's possession at that time.
+This photo is entirely appropriate to this website in that it includes all elements expressed in this homepage: military, intelligentsia, virtue, religion, American advisors, etc...
 I realized that my brother had chosen this photo to be inserted into his homepage.
 If it is indeed so, he has laid the foundation for this homepage since 1975!